 We are required to monitor your drinking water for specific contaminants on a regular basis.
 Results of regular monitoring are an indicator of whether or not our drinking water meets health standards.
-During December 2020, we failed to sample for Bacteria and therefore, cannot be sure of the quality of our drinking water during that time.
+During September 2021 we did not properly collect a repeat sample set of at least three bacteriological samples within 24 hours of being notified of a positive result after the September 2, 2021 total coliform present result.
+This Department received two resamples instead of the required three.
+Both results were absent for total coliform bacteria and therefore, cannot be sure of the quality of our drinking water during that time.